The Woman I Am (Kellie Pickler album): Content

 The Woman I Am was produced by Frank Liddell and Luke Wooten, the same team who produced Pickler's third album, 100 Proof.
-Pickler co-wrote three of the album's twelve tracks, all of which she co-wrote with the help of husband and songwriter Kyle Jacobs.
+Pickler co-wrote three of the album's twelve tracks, two of which she co-wrote with the help of husband and songwriter Kyle Jacobs.

 "Someone Somewhere Tonight," a song previously recorded by both Kenny Rogers and Pam Tillis, was released as the album's lead single on May 14, 2013.
 After eight weeks, it reached a peak of number 49 on the Billboard Country Airplay chart in July 2013.
 "Little Bit Gypsy" and "Closer to Nowhere" were released as the album's second and third singles, peaking at number 50 and number 59, respectively.